Ellen P. Chapnick

 Lead Counsel, Charities Project

-Cindy M. Lott serves as Executive Director and Senior Counsel to the National State Attorneys General Program at Columbia Law School, and within that Program serves as the developer and lead counsel to the Charities Regulation and Oversight Project as well as projects at the intersection of nonprofits and public health.
-The National State Attorneys General Program provides a nonpartisan resource to state attorneys general in fulfilling enforcement responsibilities and policy priorities, facilitates communication among attorneys general, and institutionalizes the dialogue between attorneys general, a spectrum of regulated communities and legal scholars specializing in various related substantive areas of policy and enforcement.
+Cindy M. Lott serves as Executive Director and Senior Counsel to the National State Attorneys General Program at Columbia Law School, and within that Program also serves as the developer and lead counsel to the Charities Regulation and Oversight Project, as well as projects at the intersection of nonprofits and public health.
+The National State Attorneys General Program provides a nonpartisan resource to state attorneys general in fulfilling enforcement responsibilities and policy priorities, facilitates communication among attorneys general, and institutionalizes the dialogue between attorneys general, a spectrum of regulated communities and stakeholders, legal scholars, other academics and policy makers specializing in various related substantive areas of policy and enforcement.

 Lott served as Chief Counsel to the 2004 Democratic National Convention in Boston and was Deputy Counsel to the 2000 Democratic National Convention in Los Angeles.
 She has worked at large firms in several major cities in the areas of employment, business litigation and compliance.
 She also served as Chief Counsel for Advisory Services in the Indiana Attorney General's office, as well as Section Chief for Administrative and Regulatory Litigation in that office.

 Lott is a 1993 graduate of the Yale Law School and clerked for the United States Court of Appeals, First Circuit.
 She is admitted to practice in the District of Columbia, Indiana and Massachusetts.